ga-wdi-lessons/sinatra-rest/intro-and-params.md

 * `/double/8`
   * I should see: `16`

+Hint: you may need to convert a value from params to an integer using `to_i` for multiplication to work.

 ### Mini-exercise: Magic Eight Ball

 Try to do the Magic Eight Ball challenge from the